 Abstract

-The swordfish (Xiphias gladius) catch per unit effort for the Hawaii-based longline fishery was standardized from the Pacific Islands Regional Observer data set.
+The Western and Central North Pacific swordfish (Xiphias gladius) catch per unit effort for the Hawaii-based longline fishery was standardized from the logbook data set.
 The fishery was divided into the tuna-targeting deep-set sector and the swordfish-targeting shallow-set sector.
 Additionally, the shallow-set sector was standardized in two time periods: an early period (1995–2000) and a late period (2005–2021) because the shallow-set fishery was closed from 2001 to 2004, and regulations caused changes in the fleet operations thereafter.
-Delta binomial-lognormal CPUE standardization models with perspective covariables were evaluated for each fishery and timeseries based on percent deviance explained and models including Four different models were evaluated to standardize the CPUE for each time series: the delta-lognormal model, the negative binomial model, the zero-inflated negative binomial model, and the Poisson model.
-The delta-lognormal model provided the best model fits and explained the most percent deviance of those evaluated.
+Delta binomial-lognormal CPUE standardization models with perspective covariates were evaluated for each fishery and time-series based on percent deviance explained.
 The selected models explained between 34 and 49% of the deviance in the shallow-set sector and 31% of the deviance in the positive catches for the deep-set sector, but only 9% of the proportion of positive catches in the deep-set sector.
 The shallow-set standardized annual CPUE values show an increase in catch rates in the early period followed by a peak in 2006 after the closure.
 CPUE values increased again from 2010 to the present.
 The CPUE values for the deep-set sector were relatively flat and had high variability.

 Introduction